-The chalet consists of: a 50 sq.m.
-2-bedroom apartment on the ground floor (the white-walled parts you seen in the picture below) and a large (200+ sq.m.)
-6-bedroom section that we call ‘the chalet’ or ‘main chalet’, since it makes up over 80% of the floorspace of the whole building.
-There is a door between them, just off the entrance hall, so it is easy to combine them for one group of 16 people, or separate them for two groups of 12 + 4.
+So, having got that out of the way, let’s carry on with telling you about our chalet.
+It consists of a 60 sq.m.
+2-bedroom apartment on the ground floor (the white-walled parts you seen in the picture below) and a large (250+ sq.m.)
+6-bedroom section that we call ‘the chalet’ or ‘main chalet’, since it makes up about 80% of the floorspace of the whole building.
+There is a door between them, just off the entrance hall, so it is easy to combine them for one group of 16 people.
+We do not let out the apartment on its own.
 Only the main chalet has access to the spa rooms (sauna, Jacuzzi, shower etc) and the laundry room.

 If you have any other questions, please do not hesitate to call us or e-mail us on the contact details also on the left.